 - On sliding glass doors leading outside; and

-- Double doors leading to a living or dining room space.
+- Double doors lead to a living or dining room space.

 Types of Doors That Work with Mirror Glass

-Mirror glass can be mounted on hinge doors, within any room of the house.
-Using custom cut pieces of frameless glass, you can cover the entire door surface or part of it, depending on what will look ideal in your home.
+Mirror glass can mount on hinge doors, within any room of the house.
+Using custom-cut pieces of frameless glass.
+You can cover the entire door surface or part of it, depending on what will look ideal in your home.

 You can also adorn sliding glass doors with mirror glass.
 This can create an interesting visual effect as the glass moves when the doors slide open or shut.
 With frameless glass, it’s also possible to make the wardrobe doors appear as if they are a wall of glass, rather than a set of doors.